Vehicle registration plate: Finland

 EU registration plates were introduced in Finland in 2001.
 EU plates are automatically given to all vehicles unless the owner makes a separate request for old model plates.
 If desired, EU plates can be changed for old model ones at inspection sites.
 Registration plates used in Finland are made of aluminium with a reflective membrane coating.
 Numbers and letters are embossed and painted.
 The embossing height is 1–1.2 mm.

 The number sequence of the registration plate cannot start with a zero, nor can zero be the only number.
 The letter combination CD is reserved for diplomatic vehicles.
 Usually the next available ID is given as the plate number.
 Special registration plates with a selected ID are also available upon request.
 A special registration plate is a regular plate with a special ID.
 The ID is subject to certain restrictions and requires a separate application subject to a fee.
 The application fee for a special registration plate is EUR 900.
 A vehicle has one or two plates depending on the vehicle class.
 In certain cases, a vehicle can also be given an additional plate.

+Italy

+Since January 1994, Italian license plates have been issued in the format AB 123 AB, using the digits 0 to 9 and 22 of the 26 letters of the Latin alphabet, with the exception of the letters "I", "O", "U" and "Q" to avoid confusion with the numbers "1" and "0".